The Signal Crayfish Special

 Is it legal to catch crayfish in the UK?

-Not only is it legal, but it doesn’t cost anything to get a licence to do so.
-In the UK the first thing to do is buy your traps, most crayfish trap sellers will only stock UK legal traps, which means they will be a certain length and have specific sized openings.
-After you have your traps you need to apply for a licence from the EA (environmental agency) who will require information on where you intend to use your traps and also photos of them.
+Not only is it legal, but it doesn’t cost anything to get a license to do so.
+In the UK the first thing to do is buy your traps, most crayfish trap sellers will only stock UK legal traps, which means they will be a certain length and have specific-sized openings.
+After you have your traps you need to apply for a license from the EA (environmental agency) who will require information on where you intend to use your traps and also photos of them.

-As long as you don’t intend to use them in an area there’s known to be the protected white-claw species or some other protected animal, they will grant you with a licence and plastic tags to put on your traps to show they’ve been approved.
+As long as you don’t intend to use them in an area where there’s known to be the protected white-claw species or some other protected animal, they will grant you a license and plastic tags to put on your traps to show they’ve been approved.

 When is the best time to catch crayfish?

-The other thing is that they don’t like it when its to cold.
-They don’t hibernate over winter but they do go to sleep in burrows as deep as 2 metres dug into the banks if its cold enough, so you wont be able to work them out of there even if you find one.
+The other thing is that they don’t like it when it’s too cold.
+They don’t hibernate over winter but they do go to sleep in burrows as deep as 2 meters dug into the banks if it’s cold enough, so you won’t be able to work them out of a burrow even if you find one.

 If the water is below 10°C they will go for a nap and not come out until the water warms up again.
 These naps can last for several days or even weeks if the water remains cold enough, so make sure you go out on a warm day.

-As for bait the single best thing to use is fresh fish, preferable salmon or trout.
-The favourite food of signal crayfish is fresh fish, and they are most likely to recognise the smell of something they’ve eaten before than a saltwater fish they’ve never tasted.
+As for bait, the single best thing to use is fresh fish, preferably salmon or trout.
+The favorite food of signal crayfish is fresh fish, and they are more likely to recognize the smell of something they’ve eaten before than saltwater fish they’ve never tasted.

-As long as the smells there they will come into the trap to find it, which means that you can use leftover pieces such as the head or the bones, just make sure its raw when it goes in the trap.
+As long as the smells, they will come into the trap to find it, which means that you can use leftover pieces such as the head or the bones, just make sure it’s raw when it goes in the trap.

 How to purge crayfish?